leonawicz/ProjectManagement/docs/md/rpm.md

 The function must apply some internal differentiation in the construction of the html navigation bar between themes.
 This is currently the only `rpm` function which attempts to handle multiple Bootswatch themes with different CSS tags.

-If `media.button.args=FALSE` (default), only the Github button will be included, and then only if `site.name="Github"` and site.url is not blank.
+If `media.button.args=NULL` (default), only the Github button will be included, and then only if `site.name="Github"` and site.url is not blank.
 I use this default for project pages and do not insert additional buttons.
 For user pages, the same defualt will work.
 Alternatively, a list of arguments can passed on to `buttonGroup`.